Scroll down to discover the history of the Medical Partnership from 2005 to the present

 Medical Partnership Class size plans to expand to fifty students per class.

-Medical Partnership Class size plans to expand to 60 students per class.
+Medical Partnership Class size expands to 60 students per class.